LavenderFive/.github/profile/README.md

 over **100,000 delegators**.
 This makes us one of the most trusted Proof of Stake validators.

 Our team is able to maintain industry-leading uptime by using dedicated servers around the world, multiple 24/7 alerting systems, and a remote signing solution with always-ready backups.
-We are proud to say we serve as validators on more than 40 mainnets, processing millions of transactions every month.

 We differentiate ourselves through our public infrastructure like API nodes and IBC relaying while simultaneously dedicating ourselves to wholesome and holistic governance and community engagement.
 We serve the